jerhon/honlsoft-v2/blog/2023/2023-01-07-kubernetes-config-maps.md

   restartPolicy: Never
 ```

-After running a kubectrl apply, and grabbing the logs, this was the output.
+After running a `kubectl apply`, and grabbing the logs, this was the output.

 ```
 > k logs pod/config-map-vol-pod --namespace=config-map-example-ns